riju-maiti/etcd-test-composer/README.md

 4. After the client container has signaled `setupComplete` (or printed `cluster is healthy`), you can run the parallel driver 1 to many times via `docker exec`:

-`docker exec -it client /opt/antithesis/test/v1/main/parallel_driver_generate_traffic.py`
+`docker exec client /opt/antithesis/test/v1/main/parallel_driver_generate_traffic.py`

 5. After that completes, you can run the serial driver in the same fashion:

-`docker exec -it client /opt/antithesis/test/v1/main/serial_driver_validate_operations`
+`docker exec client /opt/antithesis/test/v1/main/serial_driver_validate_operations`

 You should see a message: `Client [serial_driver_validate]: validation complete done`